We have received your inquiry and our staff will shortly be in contact with you.

 From GBP 740

-Wales has a fascinating history and consequently is home to an impressive amount of castles!
-On this tour you can visit Castell Coch - 'Red Castle', Carreg Cenin castle, Caernarfon castle, Penrhyn Castle and Bangor Cathedral.
-Take time to see the castles and the great towns they are home to.
+Wales has a fascinating history and consequently is home to an impressive amount of castles.
+On this tour you can visit Castell Coch - 'Red Castle', Carreg Cennen Castle, Caernarfon Castle, Penrhyn Castle and Bangor Cathedral.
+Take time to see the castles and the great towns they are set within.

-Penderyn whisky distillery, the family run salt business Halen Mon Saltcote and Da Mhile distillery who make organic spirits, are three world renowned companies that are proud to be Welsh!
-Book some visits and learn all about their fascinating crafts.
+Penderyn Whisky Distillery, the family run salt business Halen Môn Saltcote and Dà Mhìle distillery who make organic spirits, are three world renowned companies that are proud to be Welsh.
+Enquire with us to book a visit and learn all about their fascinating crafts.

 Stunning surroundings paired with history, culture and local culinary delights makes this tour the ultimate Wales package, the hardest part is leaving!